 Sometimes we may publish quotes from research sessions.
 We only do this if we have specific consent from the participant and any personally identifiable information has been removed.
 We will only publish audio, photos and video from a research session if a participant has given consent and has signed a model release form.

 Only team members involved in the recruitment process have access to applications, CVs and emails we receive.
 We don’t collect any special category data or ask for any background checks as part of the application process.

-When people join The New Design Congress, we request information about them needed for tax purposes.
+When people join New Design Congress, we request information about them that is necessary for tax purposes.
 We hold information about their role and their professional development.
 Access to this information is controlled.

 Personal data shared during an application process may be shared with our fiscal sponsor as required by our sponsorship agreement.

 We maintain a roster of contact information for individuals and organisations to work with as required.
-We collect this on a voluntary basic via our roll call available here.
+We collect this on a voluntary basic via our roll call.
 With consent, we store basic contact details and links to portfolios in encrypted infrastructure.
 This can be destroyed at any time upon request.

 Data Policy Overview